 Where are medical esthetician schools near me?

 There are many medical estheticians schools across the U.S., but location isn’t important when it comes to a good education.
-You want to be sure the school you attend is reputable, accredited, and supplies you with the materials and expert instruction you will need to succeed.
-National Laser Institute is recognized gold standard education, has received a number of excellent reviews, and provides students with both didactic and clinical training to maximize skill sets needed to succeed.
+You want to be sure the school you attend is reputable and supplies you with the materials and expert instruction you will need to succeed.
+National Laser Institute is recognized as the gold standard in education, has received a number of excellent reviews, and provides students with both didactic and clinical training to maximize the skill sets needed to succeed.

 Will I receive hands-on training?

 With National Laser Institute, you will definitely receive hands-on training in many of our cosmetic laser and injectable courses.
 We believe that clinical learning is just as important as learning in a classroom environment.
-It gives students to opportunity to gain comfort with equipment and clients as well as gain a real world understanding performing treatments.
+It gives students to opportunity to gain comfort with equipment and clients as well as gain a real-world understanding of performing treatments.